drgx/http-to-curl/README.md

 # Node js HTTP request to cURL
 Tired to manually generate curl from nodejs request for debugging proposes?
-Need to export nodejs request to REST client (e.g. [Insomnia](https://insomnia.rest/) and [Postman](https://www.getpostman.com/))? http-to-curl come to the rescue!!
+Need to export nodejs request to your REST client (e.g. [Insomnia](https://insomnia.rest/) and [Postman](https://www.getpostman.com/))? http-to-curl come to the rescue!!

 ## Installation ⚙️